 After several weeks, we read the label and saw it contains propylene glycol.
 This ingredient is usually derived from palm oil!

-To this day, we cannot find an OTC antihistamine or allergy medication without propylene glycol, magnesium stearate, and/or polyethylene glycol.
+To this day, we cannot find an OTC antihistamine or allergy medication without propylene glycol, magnesium stearate, glycerin, and/or polyethylene glycol.
+These ingredients are often derived from palm oil.
+The allergy medicine companies didn’t respond back when we emailed to ask the source of the ingredients.

 Palm oil allergy symptoms